kibook/s1kd-tools/tools/s1kd-refls/README.md

 -q
 Quiet mode.
 Errors are not printed.

+-r
+Search for matches to references in directories recursively.

 -u
 Show only unmatched reference errors, or unmatched codes if combined with the -a option.